-The goal of our charging station routing approach is to minimize the total travel time of an electric vehicle on a long distance trip.
+The goal of our charging station routing approach is to minimize the total travel time of an electric vehicle on a longdistance trip.
 This includes finding a route from the origin to the destination and selecting charging stations along the way to recharge the vehicle if necessary.
 The total travel time consists of the driving time as well as the waiting and charging time at the charging stations.
 The selection of the charging stations has a big influence on the route, because the consumed energy while driving has to be recharged.
-Depending on the charge power of the charging station this can lead to significant charging time.
-Choosing a slower but more economical route might be faster overall if it reduces the charging time at the charging station enough.
+Depending on the charge power of the charging station, this can lead to significant charging time.
+Choosing a slower but more energy-efficient route might be faster overall if it reduces the charging time at the charging station enough.
+When finding the route, we therefore can not simply optimize for the criterion time, i.e. take the fastest route.
+Instead, we find all multi-criterion shortest paths for the criteria time and energy, i.e. all routes from the fastest to the most energy efficient.
+We then select the route that minimizes the total travel time in combination with charge time and waiting time.

 Taking all this into account, our approach consists of two parts.
-The first part is an approach for multi-criterion shortest path finding that accelerates the search between the known locations of the charging stations.
-It enables us to query all Pareto-optimal routes from the most economic route to the fastest route.
+The first part is an approach for multi-criterion shortestpath finding that accelerates the search between the known locations of the charging stations.
+It enables us to query all Pareto-optimal routes from the fastest to the most energyefficient route.

 The second part is the selection of charging stations and routes that minimize the total travel time.
-We compare the route alternatives, returned by the multi-criterion shortest path finding, between charging stations and the origin and destination.
+We compare the route alternatives, returned by the multi-criterion shortestpath finding, between charging stations and the origin and destination.
 Our adaptive charging and routing strategy then selects the optimal combination of charging stations and routes.

-A. Multi-Criterion Shortest Path Finding
+A. Multi-Criterion Shortest-Path Finding

-Dijkstra's algorithm can be modified to be used for multicriterion shortest path finding.
+Dijkstra's algorithm can be modified to be used for multicriterion shortest-path finding.
 Instead of setting a single label per node to denote the predecessor node and the minimum cost to this node, we maintain a Pareto set of labels at each node.
 A label contains the costs for all criteria and the predecessor node.
-The path finding query is a lot more computationally expensive than for a single-criterion shortest path search.
+The path finding query is a lot more computationally expensive than for a single-criterion shortest-path search.
 The nodes have to be visited multiple times and new labels have to be checked with existing labels for dominance to maintain the Pareto set.